DworkinLab/episodicSequenceData/Analysis_with_R.md

 ```

-Now have a seperate chromosome file with combined mappers:
+Now have a seperate chromosome file with combined mappers

 ### Move to local machine for further analysis: